 - Securities or Financial Assets

-Valuation of securities or Financial Assets
+Valuations of securities or Financial Assets

 - It estimates and determines the appropriate interest rate or interest rates of the expected cash flows.

-Role of Valuers Post Companies Act 2013 2017 Rules
+Role of Registered Valuers Post Companies Act 2013, 2017 Rules

-Key reasons for Valuation
+Key reasons for Company Valuation

 How ASC helps?